AntiLaby/jsemver/README.md

 Installation
 ------------
 ### Gradle ###
-To install the Java SemVer library add the following dependency to your Gradle project.
+To install the Java SemVer library add the following dependency to your `build.gradle`

 **Current stable version**
 ~~~ groovy